AK-130: Users

 The Russian Navy uses the cannon on Projects 956, 1144, 1164 and others.

 Two A-218 turrets are placed on every Project 956 destroyer, one each on the bow and the stern side before a tank and helicopter hangar was added.
 The traverse is limited to 100 degrees from either side, with 320 rounds stored in every turret.
 Project 956 and 956E destroyers, as well as their variants are equipped with this configuration.

 On Slava-class cruisers, a single A-218 is installed at the front of the ship.
 A horizontal sector of 210 degrees is provided and 340 rounds are stored in the turret.
 Slava-class cruisers are equipped with the Puma modernization device for artillery guidance systems (essentially the analogue of the Podacha terrestrial complex) for centralized "aimless" aiming at targets.

 Kirov-class heavy nuclear cruisers carry a turret mounted at the rear, except for the lead ship which has 2 AK-100s.
 The turret has a 180-degree sector.
 440 rounds are stored, and a Rus-A centralized guidance system for naval artillery is installed.
+As part of its refits in the 2020s Admiral Nakhimov was upgraded to a A-192M gun.